nschiper/ShadowDB/README.txt

   ./startAneris3.sh local
   ./startAneris4.sh local

-As mentioned above, these 4 scripts use the conf_aneris_local.emlc instead of conf_aneris.emlc.
+As mentioned above, these 4 scripts use conf_aneris_local.emlc instead of conf_aneris.emlc.

 Alternatively, you can type: